 The Marvel Cinematic Universe is breaking boundaries in Phase Four.
-Kevin Feige teased Ms. Marvel all the way back in 2018, but the Disney+ series wasn’t officially confirmed until last year’s D23 Expo.
+Kevin Feige teased Ms. Marvel all the way back in 2018, but the Disney+ series wasn’t officially confirmed until 2019’s D23 Expo.
 Ms. Marvel is one of the newer characters to appear in Marvel comics, making her debut in 2014.
 She’s the first Pakistani Muslim American superhero to headline her own comic book series, which makes her upcoming live-action series all the more groundbreaking.

 Who is Ms. Marvel in the comics?